arch-beryllium/build/README.md

 This exposes `/` and any SD card that is not mounted at `/` to other devices as mass storage.
 To enable run `sudo usb-file-transfer`.

+# Default apps

+Usually only a terminal app and a software store will be installed by default.
+To install a set of default apps install `apps-<image name>-meta` manually.

 # QEMU